LakshyaKwatra/NLP-Fake-News-Detection/README.md

 # INSTRUCTIONS:
 VERSION: Python 3.7.3
 FORMAT: The code is shared as a Jupyter Notebook in .ipynb format.
 So you need to have jupyter notebook installed.
-	      Windows: pip install jupyter
+>Windows: pip install jupyter

 # FILES:
 VIEW_CODE.ipynb -> Contains fully commented code in a 'single cell' for better readability.
 Needs to be opened with Jupyter Notebook
 RUN_CODE.ipynb** -> Contains the code segmented in different cells with the output of every cell.
 This demonstrates the working of my code.
 Need to be opened with Jupyter Notebook.

 # LIBRARIES:
-The Following Python Libraries need to be installed -> numpy pandas matplotlib.pyplot seaborn nltk
+The Following Python Libraries need to be installed: numpy, pandas, matplotlib.pyplot, seaborn, nltk,
 sklearn

 # OTHER DETAILS: